noskisdead/dots/README.md

 | <kbd>Super</kbd> + <kbd>Mouse Left</kbd>                                 | Move window (drag)                                                                                   |
 | <kbd>Super</kbd> + <kbd>Mouse Right</kbd>                                | Resize window (drag)                                                                                 |

+### FAQ

+> **Note:** You might not be able to login, if it's the case, select Hyprland in the SDDM menu located in the bottom-middle corner of your screen.

+> **Other note:** the Caps Lock key is swapped with the escape key.
+You can revert this change by removing the ", caps:swapescape" in the input.conf file in the Hyprland dotfiles.

+> **Third note:** When you first open Obsidian, a prompt will appear asking if you trust this vault.
+This is necessary for the Catppuccin theme to work properly.
+Please accept it.

+> **Final note LMFAO:** Don't forget to execute `spicetify upgrade` after logging into Spotify